arnv0/bofman/README.md

-tool to assist in development and testing of simple buffer overflow exploits
+tool to assist in development and testing of simple x86 network based buffer overflow exploits

 use --help for instructions